 Or at least cheer the performers on from the comfort of your seat!
 My family's recent visit to the beloved Big Apple Circus—with three generations in tow!—was a wonder-filled event.
 My gaze ping-ponged from the performers, to Grandpa, to my teenager, my 6-year-old, and back again.
-Though I'd argue it's impossible to outgrow this trip to the big top, a more mature option is Cirque du Soleil's T'was The Night Before, now playing at Madison Square Garden's Hulu Theater.
+Though I'd argue it's impossible to outgrow this trip to the big top, a more mature option is Cirque du Soleil, which puts on the most eye-popping, jaw-dropping performances with magical themes.

 Sleep Under the Big Blue Whale